PART 2A OF FORM ADV: FIRM BROCHURE

 Evercore Wealth does not charge performance-based fees.

 Evercore Wealth maintains a discretionary investment advisory account for certain of Evercore Wealth’s partners through EWM Partner Investments LLC for which no investment management fee is charged.
-This account serves as the representative account used for advertising and marketing the performance of the Firm’s Core Equity Strategy.
+This account has served as the representative account used for advertising and marketing the performance of the Firm’s Core Equity Strategy since its inception on February 3, 2009.

 Evercore Wealth may recommend or invest in, on a client’s behalf, pooled investment vehicles, limited partnerships or limited offerings which may be subject to performance–based fees payable to a third-party investment adviser, which is in addition to Evercore Wealth’s investment management fee.
 If applicable, any such fees and expenses are set forth in the offering documents of those investment vehicles.